orangejuice0302/-AIFFEL-Exploration/README.md

-# this is git repository for aiffel exploration
+# this is git repository for AIFFEL exploration